 Mason is a somewhat small city located in the state of Michigan.
 With a population of 8,427 people and four constituent neighborhoods, Mason is the 143rd largest community in Michigan.

 Mason is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mason is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Mason who work in office and administrative support (18.11%), sales jobs (8.05%), and teaching (6.65%).
+Overall, Mason is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mason who work in office and administrative support (20.57%), teaching (8.86%), and management occupations (6.05%).

 Also of interest is that Mason has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Mason is somewhat higher than in the average US city of 21.84%: 25.48% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Mason is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.72% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Mason is English.
 Other important languages spoken here include Spanish and German.